-Heat stroke is one of those conditions that nobody ever takes seriously until it happens to them or somebody else they know like a close family member or their Markham real estate agent.
+Heat stroke is one of those conditions that nobody ever takes seriously until it happens to them or somebody else they know like a close family member.
 While it takes a lot to suffer from heat stroke it nonetheless is something that can happen to any individual at any given moment in time and if you're not careful it can even happen to you.

 The key to treating heat stroke is cooling off the victim as soon as they heat stroke has happened.
-There are a few important measures that will prevent heat stroke from happening and they include constantly being hydrated, avoid doing anything physical like construction work on condos in downtown Toronto outdoors on a hot, sunny and humid day and avoid playing sports in such weather.
-The groups that are most at risk of suffering from heat stroke are the elderly, athletes, infants and outdoor workers like a home inspector in Lancaster County.
+There are a few important measures that will prevent heat stroke from happening and they include constantly being hydrated, avoid doing anything physical like construction work outdoors on a hot, sunny and humid day and avoid playing sports in such weather.
+The groups that are most at risk of suffering from heat stroke are the elderly, athletes, infants and outdoor workers.

 Using your head is the most important tool you have when combating heat strokes.
 If it's too hot outside then don't force yourself to go outside on a hot and humid day.
-If you can avoid the sun beating down on you it's best to just stay inside and read a book or look at sports posters on your computers; tomorrow's another day.
+If you can avoid the sun beating down on you it's best to just stay inside and read a book or look at your computer; tomorrow's another day.